MicrosoftEdge/WebView2Feedback/specs/ServerCertificate.md

       [out] EventRegistrationToken * token);
   /// Remove an event handler previously added with add_ReceivingServerCertificateError.
   HRESULT remove_ReceivingServerCertificateError([in] EventRegistrationToken token);

+  /// Clears the SSL decision in response to proceeding with SSL certificate errors.
+  HRESULT ClearSSLDecision();
 }

 /// An event handler for the `ReceivingServerCertificateError` event.